TheOlasunkanmi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The 9-divide_and_rule script will print the result of POWER divided by DIVIDE, followed by a new line The 10-love_exponent_breath script will display the result of BREATH to the power LOVE The 11-binary_to_decimal script will convert a number from base2 to base 10
+The 9-divide_and_rule script will print the result of POWER divided by DIVIDE, followed by a new line The 10-love_exponent_breath script will display the result of BREATH to the power LOVE The 11-binary_to_decimal script will convert a number from base2 to base 10 The 12-combinations script will print all possible combinations of two letters, except oo